Your current path:

 One of the most important questions many employers have about overtime is whether overtime must be paid out or whether overtime can also be converted into time off, so to speak.

 According to labor law, overtime must always be paid out.
-It is therefore not easily possible to simply convert overtime into time off for employees.
+It is therefore not possible to simply convert overtime into time off for employees.

 When overtime may be prescribed